eclipse-vertx/vert.x/core_manual_js.md

 The request headers are available as the `headers()` function of the request object.
 The return value is just a JavaScript object (associative array).

+Note that the header keys are always lower-cased before being they are returned to you.

 Here's an example that echoes the headers to the output of the response.
 Run it and point your browser at `http://localhost:8080` to see the headers.

     var server = vertx.createHttpServer();